amyfbear/ADO/README.md

    ### Further Analysis

-- In order to extract more information from the data, I used a module to extract the geographic locations from the IP address and then mapped them.
+- In order to gather more information from the data, I used a module to extract the geographic locations from the IP address and then mapped them.
 That way we have a better idea of where our customers are located.
 This allows us to create a more well informed and targeted digital marketing strategy.

 ![Customer Map by Continent](/pics/map.png)